 - Overcast days will be more comfortable, however sunny days will give you more vivid pictures.

 Apparently the walk is the busiest during mid-day.
 I personally chose to start at about 4pm so by carefully timing it, I could take in the sunset at the end of my chosen timeframe.
-I walked one way for 1 hour, then turned around and took in the rest another day.

 Being on pavement, it is a hot walk, so do bring plenty of water.